Searching for $^4\overline{L}i$ by momentum correlation function of $\overline{p}-^3\overline{H}e$: Theoretical framework

-In blast-wave models, collision events are generated by a Monte Carlo generator, then the phase-space distributions of emitted particles are obtained for $\sqrt{S_{NN}}$ = 200GeV/$c$ Au+Au collisions including the ground state of ${}^4\overline{L}i$~\cite{nuclear_data}.
+In blast-wave models, the phase-space information of emitted particles from the fragmented fireball can be obtained for Au+Au collisions at $\sqrt{S_{NN}}$ = 200 GeV including the ground state of $\rm{\overline{{}^4Li}}$~\cite{nuclear_data}.
 In this model, relative coordinates and polar coordinates are used to describe the position of particles.
 The phase-space distribution of hadrons emitted from the expanding fireball can be expressed as a Wigner function:

-where the distribution $H(\eta)$ is related to the scale of fireball in space-time rapidity, $T_{kin}$ is the kinetic freeze-out temperature. $s$, $y$, and $m_t$ are the spin, rapidity, and transverse mass of the hadron, respectively, and $p^\mu$ is the four-component momentum.
-Equation (2) is formulated in a Lorentz covariant way, $r$ and $\phi$ are the polar coordinates, and $\eta$ and $\tau$ are the pseudorapidity and the proper time, respectively.
+where the distribution $H(\eta)$ is related to the scale of fireball in space-time rapidity, $T_{k}$ is the kinetic freeze-out temperature. $s$, $y$, and $m_t$ are the spin, rapidity, and transverse mass of the hadron, respectively, and $p^\mu$ is the four-component momentum. $\tau_{0}$ is the Bjorken lifetime, and 10.5 or 8 fm/$c$ is used for central or peripheral collisions, respectively.
+Equation (2) is formulated in a Lorentz covariant way, $r$ and $\phi$ are the polar coordinates, $\eta$ and $\tau$ are the pseudo-rapidity and the proper time, respectively.